 From a very young age Tiger Woods played to win.
 A burning desire to be the best and beat the game of golf drove him to become one of the most successful golfers of all time.
 Tiger would go on to lift the Claret Jug 3 times.

-Ended 11 years without a Major when he won his fifth Masters green jacket in April to move only three behind Jack Nicklaus’s record of 18.
+Ended 11 years without a major when he won his fifth Masters green jacket in April 2019 to move only three behind Jack Nicklaus’s record of 18.

-Is the only man in golf history to hold all four Majors at the same time.
-In 2000 Woods won the US Open by 15, The Open by eight with a record 19 under par at St Andrews, added the PGA Championship and completed his clean sweep at the following year's Masters.
-His 2008 US Open victory was followed by years of injury woe and personal strife.
-After four back operations and a slump down the world rankings to 1,199th he led with eight holes to go at Carnoustie last year.
+Is the only man in golf history to hold all four majors at the same time.
+In 2000 Woods won the US Open by 15, The Open by eight with a record 19 under par at St Andrews, added the PGA Championship in a play-off and completed his clean sweep at the following year's Masters.